-• Consideration of the rules for typing and conversions will assist in avoiding vulnerabilities.

-• Make casts explicit to give the programmer a clearer vision and expectations of conversions.
+- Consideration of the rules for typing and conversions will assist in avoiding vulnerabilities. - Make casts explicit to give the programmer a clearer vision and expectations of conversions.

-C.4 Bit Representations [STR]
+9 D.4Bit Representations [STR]

-C supports a variety of sizes for integers such as short int, int, long int and long long int.
-Each may either be signed or unsigned.
-C also supports a variety of bitwise operators that make bit manipulations easy such as left and right shifts and bitwise operators.
-These bit manipulations can cause unexpected results or vulnerabilities through miscalculated shifts or platform dependent variations.

-Bit manipulations are necessary for some applications and may be one of the reasons that a particular application was written in C. Although many bit manipulations can be rather simple in C, such as masking off the bottom three bits in an integer, more complex manipulations can cause unexpected results.
-For instance, right shifting a signed integer is implementation defined in C, while shifting by an amount greater than or equal to the size of the data type is undefined behaviour.
-For instance, on a host where an int is of size 32 bits, is undefined for values of ${\rm k}$ greater than or equal to 32.
+- 11 C supports a variety of sizes for integers such as short int, int, long int and long long int.
+Each - may either be signed or unsigned.
+C also supports a variety of bitwise operators that make bit manipulations easy - such as left and right shifts and bitwise operators.
+These bit manipulations can cause unexpected results or - vulnerabilities through miscalculated shifts or platform dependent variations. - 15 Bit manipulations are necessary for some applications and may be one of the reasons that a particular application - was written in C. Although many bit manipulations can be rather simple in C, such as masking off the bottom - 17 three bits in an integer, more complex manipulations can cause unexpected results.
+For instance, right shifting a - 18 signed integer is implementation defined in C, while shifting by an amount greater than or equal to the size of the - data type is undefined behaviour.
+For instance, on a host where an int is of size 32 bits,

 '''

-unsigned int foo(const int k) {
+20 unsigned int foo(const int k) {

-unsigned int i = 1;
+21 unsigned int i = 1;

-return i << k;
+22 return i << k;

-}
+23 }

 '''

-The storage representation for interfacing with external constructs can cause unexpected results.
-Byte orders may be in little-endian or big-endian format and unknowingly switching between the two can unexpectedly alter values.
+- is undefined for values of k greater than or equal to 32. - 25 The storage representation for interfacing with external constructs can cause unexpected results.
+Byte orders - 26 may be in little-endian or big-endian format and unknowingly switching between the two can unexpectedly alter - 27 values.

 - Only use bitwise operators on unsigned integer values as the results of some bitwise operations on signed integers are implementation defined. - Use commonly available functions such as htonl(), htons(), ntohl() and ntohs() to convert from host byte order to network byte order and vice versa.
 This would be needed to interface between an i80x86 architecture where the Least Significant Byte is first with the network byte order, as used on the Internet, where the Most Significant Byte is first.
-Note: functions such as these are not part of the C standard and can vary somewhat among different platforms. - In cases where there is a possibility that the shift is greater than the size of the variable, perform a check as the following example shows, or a modulo reduction before the shift:
+Note: functions such as these are not part of the C standard and can vary somewhat among different platforms.

+In cases where there is a possibility that the shift is greater than the size of the variable, perform a check as the following example shows, or a modulo reduction before the shift:

 '''

 unsigned int i;

 unsigned int k;

-unsigned int shifted_i;
+unsigned int shifted i;

-...

-if (k < sizeof(unsigned int)CHAR_BIT)
+if (k < sizeof(unsigned int) CHAR BIT)

-shifted_i = i << k;
+shifted i = i \ll k;

 else

+// handle error condition

 '''